 History and physical exam for myocardial infarction

-In the course of the history, the typical pain remove can be evaluated.
-The physical exam can reveal e.g. signs of cardiac decompensation or changes in the blood pressure.
-Cardiac risk factors can be ascertained in the process as well or become visible during the physical exam.
+In the course of the disease, the typical retrosternal pain can be evaluated.
+A physical exam can reveal e.g. signs of cardiac decompensation or changes in blood pressure.
+Cardiac risk factors can be ascertained in the process as well or be unveiled during the physical examination.

 Lab diagnostics for myocardial infarction

 It increases shortly after the infarction.
-About 70 % of the patients show an increase three hours after the incident, and that number rises to 90 % six hours after the incident.
-This timeline stresses the necessity to measure cardiac enzymens again at a later remove time even if the initial result is negative.
+About 70 % of patients show an increase three hours after the incident, and that number rises to 90 % six hours after the incident.
+This timeline stresses the necessity to measure cardiac enzymes again at a later time even if the initial result was negative.

 LDH can serve as a long-term marker of myocardial damage.
 It starts to increase only after six to twelve hours, but reaches its maximum after two to four days and stays at an increased level up to two weeks following the infarction.
 GOT, which is actually a marker for liver cells, also exists in the heart muscle and can be used for diagnostics as well.
 In that case, GPT, which is specific to the liver, has to be determined as well in order to distinguish heart disease from liver cell damage.

-The following table provides an overview over the various parameters:
+The following table provides an overview of the various parameters:

 |Parameter||Begin of increase||Maximum||Normal levels|